 4. Pack extra snacks and meals for road trips

 Once babies are starting to get into the solids phase, you’re likely going to be bringing a lot of their food from home.
 For snacks that travel well, we love teething wafers or puffs.
 We also loved snack catching cups as our son got older and started eating snacks more independently.
 They’re a lifesaver with preventing snacks from getting dumped all over the keep your car by your little ones!

 While we like fruit and veggie pouches for easy on-the-go nutrition, I don’t recommend them for car rides.
 Speaking from experience, they can make a mess unless you have someone in the backseat to help.

 Be sure to also have more food and milk/formula on hand than you think you need.
 You never know when you’ll get stuck in traffic or your drive will take longer than planned.

 5. Bring different forms of entertainment for the car

 Babies can easily get bored looking at the same thing for ours on end.
 (And so can adults, for that matter!)
 Regardless of their age, proactively keeping your baby entertained in the car definitely helps minimize the fussing.

 Screen time is one form of entertainment many parents use in the car with babies or toddlers.
 We don’t typically use iPads or Kindles at home, so they’ve always been a special treat for long drives or flights.
 Our favorite device for kids is the Kindle Fire along with a Kindle Fire tablet case for kids.
 We also have this tablet holder for car that hooks onto the headrest and can be used for a rear or front facing car seat.
-If you’re planning to use screen time in the car with baby, I recommend using other forms of entertainment first and keep the tablet for when they get really restless.
+If you’re planning to use screen time in the car with baby, I recommend using other forms of entertainment first and keep the tablet for playing learning shows like Miss Rachel when they get really restless.

 A few of our favorite toys for a road trip with baby are below.